 When a device joins the network (this is called a join or activation), an application session key

 NwkSKey is shared with the network, while the

 AppSKey is kept private.
 These session keys will be used for the duration of the session.

 The Network Session Key (

 NwkSKey) is used for interaction between the Node and the Network Server.
-This key is used to check the validity of messages (MIC check).
+This key is used to validate the integrity of each message by its Message Integrity Code (MIC check).
+This MIC is similar to a checksum, except that it prevents intentional tampering with a message.
+For this, LoRaWAN uses AES-CMAC.
 In the backend of The Things Network this validation is also used to map a non-unique device address (

 DevAddr) to a unique